A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 What is Stakeholder Segmentation?

-Stakeholder segmentation involves breaking down your relevant audience into finely tuned segments, each with distinct characteristics, and applying those filters to get more specific sentiments and perceptions – and more actionable insights.
+Stakeholder segmentation involves breaking down your relevant audience into different groups and finely tuned segments, each with distinct characteristics, and applying those filters to get more specific sentiments and perceptions – and more actionable insights.

-Here’s how to filter your stakeholders with Caliber – and why you should.
+Here’s how to filter your types of stakeholders with Caliber – and why you should.

 Standard demographics